Get all the latest data for Brussels

 Is new construction failing to keep up in Brussels as of 2026?

-As of early 2026, new construction in Brussels is clearly failing to keep up with household demand, as building permits are extremely low compared to Flanders and Wallonia, sometimes just a handful per month.
+As of 2026, new construction in Brussels is clearly failing to keep up with household demand, although the exact gap is hard to measure because permits, starts and completions do not move at the same time.

 infographics comparison property prices Brussels